-Resource.get_multiple(self, request, kwargs)

-Returns a serialized list of resources based on the identifiers from the URL.
+Resource.get_multiple (self, request, kwargs) Returns a serialized list of resources based on the identifiers from the URL.
 Calls obj_get to fetch only the objects requested.
 This method only responds to HTTP GET.
+Should return a HttpResponse (200 OK).

 9.14 ModelResource Methods